esphome/esphome-docs/devices/sonoff_4ch.rst

 --------------------------

 In order to upload the firmware, you're first going to need to get the chip into a flash mode, otherwise the device will start up without accepting any firmware flash attempts.
-To do this, while the device is UART bridge is not connected to your USB port, start pressing the bottom-left push button labeled ``FW/IO0`` and continue to do so while plugging in the UART bridge into your computer.
+To do this, while the UART bridge is not connected to your USB port, press and hold the bottom-left push button labeled ``FW/IO0`` and continue to do so while plugging in the UART bridge into your computer.
 Keep holding the button for another 2-4 seconds.
-The 4CH should now be in a flash mode and should not blink with any LED.
+The 4CH should now be in a flash mode and should not blink any LED.

 .. figure:: images/sonoff_4ch_buttons.jpg
     :align: center